smolinde/iot-dashboard/pages/software-setup.md

 ← [Homepage](../)

 ## 1 Required Software Tools
-To be able to flash the software to the dashboard, you have to install [Python](https://www.python.org/downloads/) and [Git](https://git-scm.com/) on your machine.
-For this instruction, I will use [Mircosoft PowerShell](https://learn.microsoft.com/en-us/powershell/).
+To be able to flash the software to the dashboard, you must install [Python](https://www.python.org/downloads/) and [Git](https://git-scm.com/) on your machine.
+For this instruction, I will use [Microsoft PowerShell](https://learn.microsoft.com/en-us/powershell/).
 This is an amazing command line interface (CLI) that I use a lot.
 On Mac/Linux, you can use the built-in terminal.

 ## 2 Software Preparation
 Open a new PowerShell or terminal window.
 Navigate to the folder where you want to have this repository stored.
 Copy the corresponding path from your file explorer and run this command: